csound/manual/docs/opcodes/pvstanal.md

 _ihop_ -- Hop size in samples, at least _ksmps_.
 A zero or negative value selects the default, 512.
 Fractional sample counts are truncated.

-_ioffset_ -- Initial read offset in seconds of the source sound, default 0.
-The source and orchestra may have different sample rates.
+_ioffset_ -- startup read offset into table, in secs.

-_idbthresh_ -- Onset threshold in decibels, default 1.
-The detector compares the next window's power with the current window's power using _10 log10(next/current)_.
-A rise above the threshold counts as an onset.
-For example, doubling the amplitude gives a rise of about 6 dB.
+_idbthresh_ -- threshold for onset detection, based on dB power spectrum ratio between two successive windows.
+A detected ratio above it will cancel timescaling momentarily, to avoid smearing (defaults to 1).
+By default anything more than a 1 dB inter-frame power difference will be detected as an onset.

 ### Performance

-_ktimescal_ -- Time scaling ratio: 1 plays at the original speed, values between 0 and 1 stretch time, and values above 1 shorten it.
-Negative values move the read position backwards.
-With onset detection off, 0 holds the read position.
+_ktimescal_ -- timescaling ratio, &lt; 1 stretch, > 1 contract.

 _kamp_ -- amplitude scaling

-_kpitch_ -- Pitch scaling: 1 keeps the original pitch, values between 0 and 1 lower it, and values above 1 raise it.
-Negative values reverse the reading direction within each analysis window.

-_kdetect_ -- Set to 1 to enable onset detection, or 0 to disable it.
-The default is 1.
-When stretching time, an onset on any channel advances all channels at the original speed for that hop.
+_kpitch_ -- grain pitch scaling (1=normal pitch, &lt; 1 lower, > 1 higher; negative, backwards)

+_kdetect_ -- 0 or 1, to switch onset detection/processing.
+The onset detector checks for power difference between analysis windows.
+If more than what has been specified in the dbthresh parameter, an onset is declared.
+It suspends timescaling momentarily so the onsets are not modified.
+The default is 1, so onset detection/processing is on.

-_ktab_ -- Source sound table.
-Its channel count must match the number of outputs.
-Tables can be switched at k-rate, but must keep that channel count.
+_ktab_ -- source signal function table.
+Deferred-allocation tables (see [GEN01](../scoregens/gen01.md)) are accepted, but the opcode expects a mono source.
+Tables can be switched at k-rate.

-_kwrap_ -- Set to 1 to loop the read position, or 0 to stop producing frames with sound when the position passes either end of the table.
-The default is 1.
-Analysis windows wrap across table ends in either mode.
+_kwrap_ -- 0 or 1, to switch on/off table wrap-around read (default to 1)

 ## Examples